 I remember vividly the first time I managed to get through to day 7 (1 week solid!) of not drinking.
 It was quite a momentous experience for me, and I was feeling great about it.
-Proud, and quite rightly so.
-Then a month passed.
-Then 2 months.
-I was feeling on top of the world.
+Proud, and quite rightly so as anyone should, hitting a milestone like that!

 My sleep was improving, I was feeling more energetic and I was getting compliments from friends and family about how well I looked or ‘seemed’ in general.
 The feeling was amazing – like I was living on a cloud.

-When a person stops drinking, their body starts to get better nutrients, they may feel more energetic, they may feel more vibrant.
+When a person stops drinking, their body starts to get better nutrients, they may feel more energetic, and they may feel more vibrant.

 Holding you back in your personal life, your social life and your work life.
 Basically, every aspect of your life.
 When you experience this sort of feeling, it has been described as the Pink cloud effect or the pink cloud experience.